 Various social and political tensions in the United States and around the world, including in the Middle East, Eastern Europe and Russia, may continue to contribute to increased market volatility, may have long-term effects on the United States and worldwide financial markets, and may cause further economic uncertainties or deterioration in the United States and worldwide.
 Several European Union ("EU") countries, including Greece, Ireland, Italy, Spain, and Portugal, continue to face budget issues, some of which may have negative long-term effects for the economies of those countries and other EU countries.
 In July and August 2015, Greece reached agreements with its creditors for bailouts that provide aid in exchange for certain austerity measures.
 These and similar austerity measures may adversely affect world economic conditions and have an adverse impact on our business and that of our portfolio companies.
 In the second quarter of 2015, stock prices in China experienced a significant drop, resulting primarily from continued sell-off of shares trading in Chinese markets.
 In August 2015, Chinese authorities sharply devalued China's currency.
-In addition, the referendum by British voters to exit the EU ("Brexit") in June 2016 has led to further disruption and instability in the global markets.
+In June 2016, the United Kingdom held a referendum in which voters approved an exit from the European Union ("Brexit"), and, subsequently, on March 29, 2017, the U.K. government began the formal process of leaving the European Union.
+Brexit created political and economic uncertainty and instability in the global markets (including currency and credit markets), and especially in the United Kingdom and the European Union, and this uncertainty and instability may last indefinitely.
+Because of the election results in the U.K. in June 2017, there is increased uncertainty on the timing of Brexit.
 There is also continued concern about national-level support for the euro and the accompanying coordination of fiscal and wage policy among European Economic and Monetary Union member countries.
 The recent United States and global economic downturn, or a return to the recessionary period in the United States, could adversely impact our investments.
-We cannot predict the duration of the effects related to these or similar events in the future on the U.S. economy and securities markets or on our investments.
-We monitor developments and seek to manage our investments in a manner consistent with achieving our investment objective, but there can be no assurance that we will be successful in doing so.